• Home

 Grandmother Bread

-Deliciously simple and simply delicious, Grandmother Bread is a daily staple in our farmhouse.
+Deliciously simple and simply delicious, Grandmother Bread is a near-daily staple in our farmhouse.
 This is a heritage recipe, tested by time and the hands of mothers and grandmothers for over a hundred years.
-This secret family recipe is different from many standard white bread recipes in that it contains no milk, egg, or oil, and its very simplicity produces a bread of light but sturdy texture that yields loaves for perfectly sliced sandwich bread (the best sandwich bread you’ll ever taste! also makes excellent french toast!), plus the same dough can be used to create dinner rolls, cinnamon-swirl loaves, sweet rolls, crispies, and apple-streudel ladder loaf.
-Many recipe variations for Grandmother Bread are included on this site.
-(See links below.)
-And, once you’ve grasped the concept of the standard Grandmother Bread recipe, you can create variations of your own–the possibilities are limitless!
+This secret family recipe is different from many standard white bread recipes in that it contains no milk or oil, and its very simplicity produces a bread of light but sturdy texture that yields loaves for perfectly sliced sandwich bread (the best sandwich bread you’ll ever taste! also makes excellent french toast!), plus the same dough can be used to create dinner rolls, cinnamon-swirl loaves, sweet rolls, crispies, and apple-streudel ladder loaf.

 Read all about the family history behind this bread recipe here.